skrysmanski/blogtext/readme.txt

   the heading text.
 This allows for hash signs in the headings text, eg. in "C# overview".
 * The quote characters (`"`) around attributes for `{{{ ... }}}` code blocks are now optional.
 * Added button to the editor (called "lang lookup") to lookup languages supported for syntax highlighting.
+* The programming language can now also be specified by using the language's file extension.
+You can do this with ".c" for example.
 * Rewrote output cache

 = 0.9.0d =